Published: 22nd of February, 2018 by Patrick Carpen

 Skeldon has a population of approximately 5000 people most of whom are descendants of East Indian indentured laborers who came to work on the sugar plantations after the abolition of slavery.

-Skeldon village has a nursery school, a primary school, a secondary school, a village council and several religious places of worship.
+Skeldon village sports a nursery school, a primary school, a secondary school, a village council, and several religious places of worship.

 Prior to its closure by the former APNU/AFC administration around 2017, the people of Skeldon earned an income mainly from the prominent and long-standing Skeldon Sugar Factory.
 After the estate was closed down, those employed there perhaps migrated, engaged in other economic activities, or remained unemployed for some time.
 This publication did not carry out any research to determine how the people of Skeldon survived the closure of the historical Skeldon Sugar Estate.

-Other economic activities include trade, skilled labor, buying and selling, fishing and farming.
+Other economic activities include trade, skilled labor, buying and selling, fishing, rice farming, and cash crop farming.
 There are a few cottage manufacturing industries in the village of Skeldon.